 What can we learn from examples of partnerships between health services and social workers?

 Cultural barriers are difficult to unpick and inform practices.
 Imposing common practices causes stress on professionals based within long established cultures.
 Working to establish common cultures will develop appropriate common practices – this takes time but the result will be longer lasting and richer.
 Co-locating services as in some SSCCs has been effective in developing joint agendas and language to build partnership.
+Sharing and discussing data collected by different services creates strong local, common knowledge and foci for all professionals.
+Interagency training offers opportunities to develop shared understanding, supports closer working practices and enables practitioners to challenge different perspectives.
 Inter-professional training as well as joint CPD is an effective approach; for example, health visitors, speech and language therapists, and early years practitioners learning together and jointly delivering training as part of the Every Child a Talker programme in some areas.

 How can we improve services for parents and carers of new-born babies?
 And what are your experiences of the services available in your area?